baseboxorg/community-node/doc/rewards_plan.md

 If we win the second SR election with 100 million votes:

 The Rewards Account now has 135,000 TRX in it.
 The daily rewards pool will be either 2% of the Rewards Account (2,700 TRX), or 50% of the amount deposited into the Rewards Account that day (45,000 TRX), whichever is greater.
-The base rate for the second day is also 0.00045 TRX per vote.
+For the second day, the base rate will also be 0.00045 TRX per vote.

 On the second day, everyone who cast at least 5,000 votes the previous day will have a lifetime vote total T = 1.
 Their Multiplier M will be: